MySocialApp/kubernetes-helm-chart-cassandra/README.md

 You can find here a helm chart we're using at [MySocialApp](https://mysocialapp.io)

-This is a Kubernetes Helm Chart for Cassandra.
+This is a Kubernetes Helm Chart for Cassandra with several useful monitoring and management tools.

 ## Backups